-EBOX was launched on 9 July 2018 after raising gross proceeds of €339.3m (£300m) at IPO.
+EBOX was launched on 9 July 2018 after raising gross proceeds of €339.3m (£300m) at initial public offering (IPO).
 Following full deployment of the capital from the IPO into a portfolio of nine continental European logistics real estate assets, the company successfully raised additional gross proceeds of €135m (£119.1m) in a placing on 21 May 2019.
 In 2021 the group made two substantial capital raises, in March raising gross proceeds of €230m and in September €250m.
 At 30 September 2021, it had a portfolio of 15 assets in seven countries, with 27 tenants, worth €1,281.4m.

 EBOX's shares are traded on the premium segment of the London Stock Exchange, with both a sterling and euro quotation.
 These are the same class of shares and trading line, are fully fungible, and have no impact on overall liquidity of the stock.
 On 1 October 2021, the group was added as a constituent of the FTSE 250 index.
-To enhance equity returns, the company uses gearing, with a medium-term target of 45% of gross assets and a maximum limit of 50%.
+To enhance equity returns, the company borrows money, with a medium-term target loan to value (LTV) ratio of 45% of gross assets and a maximum limit of 50%.